 Deciding to divorce your spouse is rarely easy.
-A divorce when a spouse lives outside of Texas, however, can be a bit more difficult.
-If you are a Texas resident but your spouse lives elsewhere, you may be able to obtain a divorce in Texas, even if your spouse is:
+However, a divorce when a spouse lives outside of Texas can be a bit more complicated.
+If you are a Texas resident, but your spouse lives elsewhere, you may be able to obtain a divorce in Texas, even if your spouse is:

 - Residing outside of Texas in the continental United States,